JeanBertinR/shinyML/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Capitalized only the first letter of names instead of the whole name in the DESCRIPTION file

+* Rewrote all descritption field on the DESCRIPTION file to make it clearer: please notice that the package is just an implemnetation of a shiny app

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Modified the title to make it describe the package more precisely

 * Checked the new title lenght remains less than 65 characters.